 Street parking in Queens differs wildly according to what part of Queens you find yourself in.
-Some neighborhoods are filled with residences and stores and few public transit hubs, and so you discover yourself with an overabundance of cars that are looking for spots and garages.
+Some neighborhoods are filled with residences and stores and few public transit hubs.
+So there are oodles of cars that are looking for spots and garages.
 Other neighborhoods are more suburban, and so street parking is easy.

-The closer to Long Island you go, the easier it is to find parking and — better yet — the street parking signs are generally very easy to understand and your chances of getting a ticket are way lower than they might be in another one of New York City’s boroughs.
+The closer to Long Island you go, the easier it is to find parking.
+Better yet — the street parking signs are generally very easy to understand.
+And your chances of getting a ticket are way lower than they might be in another one of New York City’s boroughs.

 However, if you go from just “close to Long Island” and actually wind up in Long Island City, well then you’re in for some parking trouble.
 The booming center of activity is just as difficult for parking as Downtown Brooklyn.

 Thankfully, there are dozens of parking garages, so you can nearly always find one that fits your needs.

 Good Bronx parking can be difficult to find, especially when there are so many people squeezed into such a small space.
 Do you absolutely need to take your car from Manhattan or one of the other boroughs into the Bronx?
 Are you unable to just leave your car at a Manhattan garage and then take the subway?
 If yes, it’s best that you book a garage spot in advance, versus looking for a street spot.
 While cheap, they can be very difficult to find.
 Try the 1855 East Tremont Avenue parking garage, where the rates start at $5 per hour.